maxtkc/mvths-wiki/docs/035a-seven-segment-display.rst

 Overview
 --------

-The four-digit seven segment display provides an easy and quick way to display numbers.
+The four-digit seven segment display (shown below) provides an easy and quick way to display numbers.
 It is also highly visible from a distance.
 Each segment can display the digits 0-9 as well as the characters A-F. It can also be used as clock display since it contains a colon between the two pairs of digits.
+Like the MCP9808 temperature sensor, this device also uses the I2C protocol to communicate with the microcontroller.

 .. figure:: images/sevenseg.jpg
    :width: 400px